-Government urged to pack it in to protect children from tobacco marketingNovember 30th, 2012 in Health
+Government urged to pack it in to protect children from tobacco marketingNovember 30, 2012 in Medicine & Health / Health

 Nearly two thirds (63%) of people in the UK back a move to get rid of colourful and slickly designed cigarette packets according to a survey of more than 2000 adults commissioned by Cancer Research UK.

 Removing all branding and making all packaging a uniform size, shape and design – leaving only pictures depicting tobacco-induced disease - is under consideration by the government.
 Health groups are backing the measure as a way to reduce the appeal of cigarettes to children.